Skip to main content

 • Training - Project KITE trains participants in using technology to support inclusion of the children in school and family activities.

-• Technology Access - KITE provides access to technology for participants through hands-on trainings in our computer lab, and through the Simon Technology Center Library.
-Computers, software, and other devices are available for loan to Project KITE participants.
+• Technology Access - KITE provides access to technology for participants through hands-on trainings and through the Simon Technology Center Library.
+Software, hardware, apps and other assistive technology devices are available for loan to Project KITE participants.

-• Technical Assistance - During and after training sessions, Project KITE provides technical assistance via information and referral regarding assistive technology devices, funding, selection, and use.
+• Technical Assistance - During and after training sessions, Project KITE provides technical assistance regarding assistive technology devices, funding, selection, and use.

 Project KITE focuses on the following:

-• Using computers and assistive technology as tools to support children in the inclusion process;
+• Using assistive technology as tools to support children in the inclusion process